Your builder must give you a copy of the Domestic Building Consumer Guide before you sign a major domestic building contract.

 A building surveyor is professionally trained to understand the building permit process.

 Building surveyors are responsible for checking that the building documentation and work complies with the building regulations and standards.
-For more information, visit the Appointing a building surveyor page on the VBA website.
+For more information, visit the Appointing a building surveyor - VBA.

 You have an important role in checking the progress of your building project, paying for work when it is completed to the required standard at the agreed stages, and communicating your instructions and any concerns to your builder.